-The board of directors, through the detailed work of the Audit and Fundraising Subcommittees, regularly review the sustainability of income sources against short, medium and long term.
+The Board of directors regularly review the sustainability of income sources against short, medium and long term.
 It identifies areas of risk and also examines opportunities for diversified income streams.

 All our decisions going forward are based on studies conducted on behalf of The Heart of Variety (Ireland) that assess the impact and influence any donation provided by our charity has directly had on an individual child/organisation.